UK nationals in the EU: what you need to know

-Once we have an agreement with the EU, further information will be published on how we will secure the status of UK nationals in the EU will be published on this page.
+When the UK government has an agreement with the EU, further information will be published on the status of UK nationals living in the EU will be published on this page.

 Until exit negotiations are concluded, the UK remains a full member of the European Union and all the rights and obligations of EU membership remain in force.
 This means:

 Travelling in the EU – passports and healthcare

 UK nationals can continue to travel freely within the EU using a UK passport